A microscopically reversible kinetic theory of flocking: Microscopic model

 and $g^{ - } (u , \chi )$ is related to $g^{ + } (u , \chi )$ as

-which is consistent with \eqref{eq:Grelation}.
+as can be verified using \eqref{eq:Grelation}.
 The function $g^{ + } (u , \chi )$ is only defined in the domain

-which means that unlike for nonreactive collisions, not every scattering angle is possible for a reactive collision.
-This can be understood by noting that for an inverse reactive collision, the scattering angle cannot be too small, as the particles would only graze each other to the point where they are not be able to provide the desired amount of ingoing kinetic energy needed for the reaction to take place.
+whereas a similar finite $\chi$-domain for $g^{ - } (u , \chi )$ can be inferred from \eqref{eq:simplification213444}. \eqref{eq:domain} means that, unlike is the case for nonreactive collisions, not every scattering angle is possible for a reactive collision.
+This is because, in an inverse reactive collision, the scattering angle must not be too small, as the particles would only graze each other to the point where they are not be able to provide the desired amount of ingoing kinetic energy needed for the reaction to take place.
 Conversely, the outgoing kinetic energy of the forward reaction moves the scattering angle away from zero when the ingoing particles only graze each other.